ddesrosier/ubersicht-crypto-widget/README.md

 A quick view of the current price of your chosen asset pair from Krakens free OHLC API.
 The graph will display acording to you selected range.
 Dots get a more prominent color based on their volume; higher volume for that time frame -> brighter color.

-Edit to `src/config.js` to set up your widget!
+Edit `src/config.js` to set up your widget!

 ### Installation